MSc in Latin American Studies

 The centre’s main seminar room serves to host our main regular Latin American seminar, a weekly event where Oxford-based and visiting academics present and discuss the results of their most recent research activities on a wide range of topics.
 In addition, the seminar room serves to host the Latin American History seminar.
 These events are accompanied by social receptions, which will offer you opportunities to mix socially with your fellow students, staff and visitors.

-Spanish classes at the Language Centre
+Spanish and Portuguese classes at the Language Centre

 Oxford University IT Services offers facilities, training and advice to members of the University in all aspects of academic computing.
 They are responsible for the core networks reaching all departments and colleges.